rickardlindberg/rickardlindberg.me/writing/agdpp-demo-and-game-idea/index.markdown

 Any behavior that the balloon should have, we can now test at this lower level.
 We can instantiate a balloon, call its tick method, and observe that the right thing happens.
 There is no need to involve the game or the game loop.
-(At least if accept exposing somewhat internal state like the x variable.)
+(At least if we accept exposing somewhat internal state like the x variable.)

 With the balloon object in place, it is natural to create a new object called `Arrow` for our other piece in the balloon shooter game.
 We create a version